Antollo/Easypt2/docs/String.md

 ### Description:

-Represents text as sequence of characters (UTF-8 code units).
+Represents text as a sequence of characters (UTF-8 code units).
 Provides methods for manipulating such sequences.
-String are indexed with non-negative integers.
+Strings are indexed with non-negative integers.

 #### Example: